cotoami/cotoami-remake/README.md

 ### Repost

-[screeshot]

 By default, each Coto belongs to the Cotonoma in which it was originally posted.
 But what if you realize that a Coto is also relevant to another Cotonoma?
 One way is to connect it with an Ito from that Cotonoma, indicating a direct relationship.
-However, if the connection isn’t strong enough to justify an Ito, you can use the Repost feature to post the Coto again on the timeline of a different Cotonoma.
+However, if the connection isn’t strong enough to justify an Ito, you can use the **Repost** feature to post the Coto again on the timeline of a different Cotonoma.
 This allows a single Coto to belong to multiple Cotonomas through reposting.
 The Repost function becomes even more important when working with the networked database environment, which will be described later.

+[screeshot]

 ## Database Networking